pulumi/pulumi/docs/design/stacks.md

 ## Metadata

-Most NutPacks will contain a Nutfile to help direct the compilation process.
-It is conventionally named `Nut.yaml` and is checked into the workspace.
+Most CocoPacks will contain a Cocofile to help direct the compilation process.
+It is conventionally named `Coconut.yaml` and is checked into the workspace.

-Each Nutfile contains metadata for the package that cannot be derived from the source code.
-(Please refer to [the NutPack document](nutpack.md) for a complete listing of what metadata can appear here.)
-In the case that all metadata can be derived from the program alone -- e.g., thanks to the use of attributes/decorators -- then the Nutfile might be omitted.
+Each Cocofile contains metadata for the package that cannot be derived from the source code.
+(Please refer to [the CocoPack document](nutpack.md) for a complete listing of what metadata can appear here.)
+In the case that all metadata can be derived from the program alone -- e.g., thanks to the use of attributes/decorators -- then the Cocofile might be omitted.
 This is specific to your CocoLang compiler, so please consult its documentation.

 In the case of CocoJS, and most CocoLang compilers, the top-level "package manager"-like metadata -- such as name,